Helensburgh Glow Worm Tunnel: Local superstitions

-The Metropolitan and Helensburgh tunnel have become a popular attraction for those who believe in the paranormal.
+The Metropolitan and Helensburgh tunnels have become a popular attraction for those who believe in the paranormal.
 Some visitors report eerie feelings and supernatural encounters upon returning from either tunnel.
-This is purported by a death that occurred in one of the tunnels on 13 June 1895.
-Robert Hails, a miner, died in a train tunnel after he was run over and split in two by a train whilst trying to pass through the tunnel on foot.
-It is unknown which of the seven tunnels on the line, as multiple news sources were inconsistent when reporting the location of his demise.
+These are purported to be related to the death of Robert Hails on 13 June 1895.
+Hails, a miner, died in a train tunnel after he was run over and split in two by a train whilst trying to pass through the tunnel on foot.
+It is unknown in which of the seven tunnels on the line the accident occurred, as multiple news sources were inconsistent when reporting the location of his demise.

 On 15 June 1895, the local Illawarra Mercury reported on the trial:

 At the time, the extended Helensburgh rail area had eight tunnels in total.
 The No. 2 tunnel was also known as the Cawley tunnel and is located to the north of the old Helensburgh station.

 "He had stayed rather late in the township and on going home had to pass through the tunnel where the accident occurred."

 The Cawley township was in the opposite direction of Hailes’ home in the suburb of Clifton.
-At the time, Cawley railway station was being used to receive goods for work on the railway, and to deliver supplies to the colliery.
-The township of Cawley had begun to disappear in 1888 when the Cawley post office had closed down.
+At the time, Cawley railway station was being used to receive goods for work on the railway and to deliver supplies to the colliery.
+The township of Cawley had begun to disappear in 1888 when the Cawley post office closed down.
 The reason for its closure was a lack of business; 7 years had passed since work had finished on that section of the line and workers had moved further down to work on the Otford and Clifton sections of the line.
 Although it is possible he was visiting a friend who remained in the township, there is speculation that Robert having died in the Cawley tunnel is incorrect.